 Most of the books are now available on Kindle, which is a non-trivial conversion exercise.
-Not as bad as converting to EPUB and iBook, which we have also managed for most books.

 More books are under consideration, such as Basic Service Improvement (a sequel to Basic Service Management), the OPS4LESS Almanac, CoPr, Authenticity: the 21st Century's Lost Cause, and Real IT - another funny one.

 How to ensure proper expenditure on ITIL projects

 and Panel Discussion (member): Anticipating the Future to Start Crucial Changes Now

 Bright*Star Inaugural IT Service Management Summit

 Since founding Two Hills, Rob has presented at the following conferences (not including client engagements, or local chapter meetings of itSMF, ISACA, NZ Computer Society etc, or webinars, or uncounted conferences in previous roles):

 itSMF New Zealand National Conference, May 2014